 To help distinguish PD from secondary or atypical parkinsonism, clinicians often test responsiveness to levodopa.
 A large, sustained response strongly supports PD.
 A modest or no response to levodopa at doses of at least 1200 mg/day suggests another form of parkinsonism.
 Causes of secondary or atypical parkinsonism can be identified by

-Many oral drugs are commonly used to relieve symptoms of PD (see see Some Commonly Used Oral Antiparkinsonian Drugs).
+Many oral drugs are commonly used to relieve symptoms of PD (see Table 3: Some Commonly Used Oral Antiparkinsonian Drugs).
 Levodopa is the most effective treatment.
 However, when PD is advanced, sometimes soon after diagnosis, response to levodopa can wear off, causing fluctuations in motor symptoms and dyskinesias (see see Levodopa).
 To reduce the time levodopa is taken and thus minimize these effects, clinicians can consider treating younger patients who have mild disability with MAO-B inhibitors (selegiline, rasagiline), dopamine agonists (eg, pramipexole, ropinirole, rotigotine), or amantadine (which is the best option when trying to decrease peak-dose dyskinesias).
 However, if these drugs do not sufficiently control symptoms, clinicians should promptly initiate levodopa because it can usually greatly improve quality of life.
 Evidence now suggests that levodopa becomes ineffective because of disease progression rather than cumulative exposure to levodopa, as was previously believed, so early use of levodopa probably does not hasten the drug's ineffectiveness.

 Doses are often reduced in the elderly.
 Drugs that cause or worsen symptoms, particularly antipsychotics, are avoided.